cisocrgroup/Resources/manuals/pocoto-manual.md

         done
 ```

-At the end, rename the tif-directory `ocropus-book` and put the tif images
+At the end, rename the tif-directory to `ocropus-book` and put the tif images
 into their own directory again named `tif`.

 [ocropus]: https://github.com/tmbdev/ocropy